mendax1234/6940Swerve-docs/docs/source/docs/software-info-old/integrating-other-PIDs/PIDF-loops.rst

 You may want to increase your kP slightly to maximize the speed of your system.
 Ideally, you want to find the balance between speed and accuracy with any control loop .

-.. note:: The derivative is not intended to get you exactly to your target ; that’s what the integra l is for.
+.. note:: The derivative is not intended to get you exactly to your target ; that’s what the integral is for.
 Instead, we use kD to help eliminate overshooting the target.

 Now that we are content with our gain , we need to make sure it works throughout our entire operating range.We have to test the control loop under different conditions.
 In our